Roko's Basilisk is a theory that posits the idea that an artificial superintelligence (AI) could be

 forth the idea that an AI of high intelligence would be incentivised to use threats and acausal

-in order to optimally perform its designated task, punishing those who didn't assist in its
+blackmail in order to optimally perform its designated task, punishing those who didn't assist in

-creation as per the Prisoner's Dilemma thought experiment.
-It was then noted
+its creation as per the Prisoner's Dilemma thought experiment.
+It was then noted that anyone

-that anyone reading the post would unwittingly be susceptible to such a possibility, becoming a
+reading the post would unwittingly be susceptible to such a possibility, becoming a victim of the

 The creater of LessWrong, Eliezer Yudkwosky responded by berating Roko for posting the

-remarking that the theory itself could incite an AI to eventually act upon it while also condemning
+theory, remarking that the theory itself could incite an AI to eventually act upon it while also

 Listen to me very closely, you idiot.